Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Dec 19, 2018

-This is a big question because a lot of times — especially in felony cases; not as much in misdemeanor cases — there's a group of people arrested who are allegedly involved in a criminal conspiracy or other criminally-related activity and the police will separate all the people and take statements from them, and a lot times some of the defendants actually make statements that not only hurt themselves — incriminate themselves — they also incriminate their co-defendants and say stuff that causes their co-defendants to be put in a bad position.
+This is a big question because a lot of times — especially in felony cases, not as much in misdemeanor cases — there's a group of people arrested who are allegedly involved in a criminal conspiracy or other criminally related activity, and the police will separate all the people and take statements from them, and a lot of times some of the defendants actually make statements that not only hurt themselves — incriminate themselves — they also incriminate their co-defendants and say stuff that causes their co-defendants to be put in a bad position.
 That statement, if used against the co-defendant, would certainly be a statement that could be used to convict them.

-So, the question becomes, wait a minute, are we going to let that statement in against the co-defendant, when usually the co-defendant's attorney is not going to have an opportunity to cross-examine that particular defendant unless they actually take the witness stand.
+So, the question becomes, wait a minute, are we going to let that statement in against the co-defendant?
+Usually, the co-defendant's attorney does not have an opportunity to cross-examine that particular defendant unless they actually take the witness stand.

-So, if the person does take the witness stand, then a lot of times that statement is going to come in and of course, the defense attorney for the defendant who that statement is coming in against is going to be able to challenge that person and say, wait a minute, the only reason you said that was because you're trying to get yourself off and blame my client — whatever the angle is depending on exactly what is said and based on the circumstances of the case.
+So, suppose the person does take the witness stand.
+In that case, a lot of times, that statement is going to come in.
+Of course, the defense attorney for the defendant who that statement is coming in against is going to be able to challenge that person and say, wait a minute, the only reason you said that was because you're trying to get yourself off and blame my client — whatever the angle is depending on exactly what is said and based on the circumstances of the case.
+This is where the defense attorney's role becomes crucial.
+They can challenge the co-defendant's statement and argue against its validity, which can significantly impact the case's outcome.

 Aranda-Bruton Rule

 But what if they try to get the evidence in at the preliminary hearing, for example, in a felony case?
-There's cases called Aranda-Bruton Rule.
-These cases stand for the proposition that yes, at a preliminary hearing a co-defendant's statement can come in against another co-defendant and against them as an admission even if the defense attorney doesn't have an opportunity to cross-examine that co-defendant.
+There are cases called the Aranda-Bruton Rule.
+These cases stand for the proposition that, yes, at a preliminary hearing, a co-defendant's statement can come in against another co-defendant and them as an admission even if the defense attorney doesn't have an opportunity to cross-examine that co-defendant.

-So, what happens if two co-defendants go to trial and they're trying to get the one co-defendant who blabs' statement in against him at least?
-Well then, a lot of times you have to have two juries for example, or you'll just have separate juries so that the jury for the one co-defendant who didn't say anything can't be convicted because of another co-defendant's statement whose attorney does not have the opportunity to cross-examine him.
+So, what happens if two co-defendants go to trial and they're trying to get the one co-defendant who blabs statements in against him at least?
+Well then, a lot of times you have to have two juries, for example, or you'll just have separate juries so that the jury for the one co-defendant who didn't say anything can't be convicted because of another co-defendant's statement whose attorney does not have the opportunity to cross-examine him.

 Importance Of Having An Experienced Criminal Lawyer